Ease Of Use

 Compatibility Is Not Always There

 Grammarly does work with most sites but not with everything.
-One area where it does not function is in the Google Drive suite – specifically Google Docs.
-If you frequently use that platform, Grammarly might not be that useful for you.
+One area where it does not function is in the Google Drive suite – specifically Google docs.
+If you frequently use Google docs, Grammarly might not be that useful for you.
 Grammarly is also not compatible with Microsoft products, like Word, on Mac laptops.

-Grammarly is currently in beta testing for Google Doc compatibility.
+Grammarly is currently in beta testing for Google docs compatibility.
 However, as of right this writing, it is not a solidified feature.

 Grammarly is compatible with Firefox, Safari, Chrome, and Edge.
 It is also compatible with Microsoft Office applications on PC products, iPhones, and Android products.
 This is useful if you need to avoid constantly pasting emails, social media content, and other works into a word processor to determine if it is suitable for publishing.